Skip to main content Skip to main navigation

 Wage costs

-You'll most likely have an idea of a new hire's base salary, but what about all the associated costs?
-Annual leave will be built in, so that means you might be paying for just approximately 48 weeks of work each year (leave plus public holidays).
-Then there's sick and carer’s leave – potentially another 10 days of work missed – superannuation and other costs such as maternity pay.
+You’ll most likely have an idea of a new hire’s base salary, but what about all the associated costs?
+Annual leave might be built in, but you still need to remember that you’re effectively paying their salary for 48 weeks of the year.
+Then there’s sick leave – potentially another 10 days – superannuation and other costs like maternity pay.
+If you can’t afford all this, stop right now.
+Regardless of how your business is doing, an employee’s earnings need to hit their account on time, as agreed.
+Those seasonal ebbs and flows cannot be allowed to disrupt that security.

 Make sure you've got the national minimum wage covered, too.